jbowkett/CV/README.md

-* Technical Lead for development and deployment of 3 new DB2-based Sentinel products for US Bank (the project totalled around 7 man years of development effort).
-Responsibilities included: designing solutions; all configuration management; leading a team of 9 developers, 5 test analysts and 2 technical authors; mentoring junior developers; quality control of code and documents;
-  ensuring requirements were kept under change control; presenting at several meetings with the senior executives of US Bank in Minneapolis to instil confidence in Searchspace’s ability to deliver the solution.
+* Technical Lead for development and deployment of 3 new DB2-based Sentinel products for US Bank (the project totalled around 7 man years of development effort and around 12 TB of warehoused data).
+Responsibilities included: designing solutions; all configuration management; leading a team of 9 developers, 5 test analysts and 2 technical authors; mentoring junior developers; quality control of code and documents; ensuring requirements were kept under change control; presenting at several meetings with the senior executives of US Bank in Minneapolis to instil confidence in Searchspace’s ability to deliver the solution.
 * Researched new technologies for prototyping configuration control and productised upgrades in a further new version of Searchspace’s core product, IEF.
 The technologies investigated include dynamic classloading,